 - A child with asthma and recurrent anxiety may end up using too much of their inhalers because they may confuse anxiety symptoms with asthma attacks.

 Crucially for children (and arguably for adults too!) the connection between body and mind needs also to take into account the child and family’s context.
 The famous statement by paediatrician and psychoanalyst Donald Winnicott, “there is no such thing as a baby” can be used as a powerful reminder that children’s health needs are best understood in the context of the environment around them; starting with parents and families, and extending to schools, communities, and neighbourhoods.
-Over two million children in the UK are thought to be living with a parent who has a mental health disorder.
+More than million children in the UK are thought to be living with a parent who has a mental health disorder.
 Thus, there is a high probability that a child who has a health condition will be living with a parent who has a mental health diagnosis.
 The important interface between the physical and mental health needs of children and parents is difficult to address within the current often siloed structure of health services.
 This may lead to inequitable access to healthcare for children.
 So the children with the highest level of need may struggle to get the care they need.